Harold Jackson (VC): Early life

-Jackson was born on 31 May 1892 to Thomas and Ann Jackson, and lived in Allandales, Kirton, in Lincolnshire county.
+Jackson was born on 31 May 1892 to Thomas and Ann Jackson, and lived in Allandales, Kirton, in the English county of Lincolnshire.
 After working as a drayman, he moved to Nottingham in about 1912 or 1913 and worked on the railways there.
 He later started working as a bricklayer for a building company.

 First World War

 Jackson joined the British Army in April 1915, eight months after the British entry into World War I, and was posted to the 18th Hussars (later the 18th Royal Hussars), a cavalry regiment.
 As a trooper, he was dispatched to France for service on the Western Front.
-After a few months he was transferred to the East Yorkshire Regiment, a line infantry regiment, and assigned to the 7th (Service) Battalion of his new regiment, a recently-raised Kitchener's Army unit made up of civilian volunteers.
+After a few months he was transferred to the East Yorkshire Regiment, a line infantry regiment, and assigned to the 7th (Service) Battalion of his new regiment, a recently raised Kitchener's Army unit made up of civilian volunteers.
 He participated in the capture of Fricourt, on the opening day of the Battle of the Somme on 1 July 1916, and was wounded two weeks later during the Battle of Bazentin Ridge.
 Repatriated to England for medical treatment and on recovery served with a reserve battalion before rejoining the 7th East Yorkshires in 1917.

 During the German spring offensive of 1918, Jackson's battalion were tasked with the defence of Hermies.
 On 22 March, Jackson, now a sergeant, volunteered for an intelligence gathering patrol, which had to be conducted while the Germans laid down an artillery barrage.
 Later the same day, he was heavily involved in fighting off a German attack that initially penetrated his battalion's position and then put a machine-gun post out of action.
 Over the following days, the regiment conducted a fighting retreat.
 Near Albert, on 31 March, he took command of his company after all the officers had been killed or wounded and even retrieved wounded men while under fire.
 For his actions over the period 22 to 31 March 1918, he was awarded the Victoria Cross (VC).
 The VC, instituted in 1856, was the highest award for valour that could be bestowed on a soldier of the British Empire.